📛 Title

 🧭 Exit Strategy & Growth Vision

-Likely exits: Acquisition by larger legal tech firms, IPO if scaled successfully
+Likely exits: Acquisition by larger tech firms or media companies.

-1. Launch a beta version targeting early adopters in the tech space.
+1. Launch a beta version targeting select creators.

 🛍️ Offer Breakdown

-🧪 Lead Magnet – Free compliance checklist for generative AI users
+🧪 Lead Magnet – Free compliance assessment tool

-📘 Core Offer – Main subscription product for ongoing legal guidance ($299/month)
+📘 Core Offer – Main product with full licensing features

 📦 Categorization